JoelBrd/Socket/docs/intro.md

 The desire to create Socket came from wanting a plugin that could have the functionality of multiple plugins.
 You could just add multiple buttons to the plugin toolbar, but this doesn't scale well.
 Socket aims to solve this issue, and to be a diverse tool for power users.

 The name Socket came from the idea of real-world sockets, where you put a plug into a socket.
-Hence, we actually call macros "Plugs".
-I think of Socket as one of those extension cables that you can plug into the wall, and has multiple sockets with room for many plugs to be plugged in!
+You can have an extension cable that can have multiple plugs plugged in - word play off "Plugin".
 :::

 ### Organisation

-**Socket** allows you to organise your Plugs into different groups, and easily view/access/run them.
+**Socket** allows you to organise your Macros into different groups, and easily view/access/run them.
 It mirrors the functionality of the *Explorer* tab with it's layout and ability to expand/collapse objects.
-You can also *search* through your Plugs to find what you're looking for in an instant.
+You can also *search* through your Macros to find what you're looking for in an instant.

 ### Customisation

-While the **Socket** plugin adheres to your Studio theme, you can customise each **Group** and Plug as well as general settings!
+While the **Socket** plugin adheres to your Studio theme, you can customise each **Group** and Macro as well as general settings!
 * Names
 * Icons (`Text` and `ImageId`)
 * Colors (`TextColor3` and `ImageColor3`)